Patented One-Piece Welded Aluminum Cores Offer Big Advantages

-Quality Stamping and Tube, QST Radiators has developed a complete line of radiators, charge-air coolers and oil coolers for the mobile and stationary equipment markets that incorporate the company’s Successor design.
+Quality Stamping & Tube, QST Radiators has developed a complete line of radiators, charge air coolers and oil coolers for the mobile and stationary equipment markets that incorporate the company’s Successor design.

 Innovation is often little more than a matter of seeing things from a different perspective.
 A different perspective on heat transfer has resulted in QST Radiators becoming a small, but growing player in the mobile equipment markets.

 QST Radiators is a division of Quality Stamping & Tube Corp., a Jackson, Wisconsin manufacturing company.
 QST’s business over the last 35 years has consisted of a variety of stamped or fabricated components and systems, both for original equipment, as well as the aftermarket.

 “Through my years in the fabricating business, people would bring me their problems,” said Tim Newman, president of QST.
 “My background isn’t in the radiator field and I think that allowed me to think of something different and go with it,” Newman added.
 “And it has really worked out well.”

 The system QST came up with was certainly different.
 Rather than bonding fins and tubes and assembling them into cooler cores, Newman wondered why he couldn’t start with an aluminum extrusion and machine fins onto the outer surface.
 “We made a couple of different style extrusions and came up with a design we liked.
 We wind tunnel tested it, did all of the heat transfer tests and it turned out to be a very good unit.”

 That design, dubbed the Successor, started out as an aftermarket charge air cooler, and has since been expanded to oil coolers and radiators, all of which are suitable for a vast range of mobile and stationary equipment applications.
 With the growth of its heat transfer systems, QST has steadily built its OEM and aftermarket business.